hobaDevHome/gooseshopping_backend/README.md

 git clone [https://github.com/hobaDevHome/gooseshopping_backend](https://github.com/hobaDevHome/gooseshopping_backend)

-2. cd to the project folder and then to the server folder npm install
+2. cd to the project folder and then to the server folder
+3. run : npm install
+4. then run the serever :  node indes.js
-3. cd to client folder
+5. cd to client folder
-npm install
+6. run : npm install

-## Start the development server, from the client folder
-npm start
+7. then run the app : npm start
 #
 #